kura52/sushi-browser-tips/docs/video.md

 *********

 ### 2. Pop-up window, panel
-If you select the following from the context menu right clicked on the movie being played or the menu displayed after clicking the movie icon, the movie will be cut out as a popup window or panel.
+If you select the following from the context menu right clicked on the video being played or the menu displayed after clicking the video icon, the video will be cut out as a popup window or panel.

 - Play Video in Popup Window
 - Play Video in Floating Panel